winniethebear424/winniethebear424/README.md

 ### ✨ About me ✨:
 I am a results-driven Software Development Engineer (SDE) with a proven track record of success in software development.
 A life long learner, passionate coder.

-- 🔭 My current roles: SDE in Amazon
+- 🔭 My current roles: SDE at Amazon
 - 👯 Fun Facts:<br>
   (1)Volunteered in teaching children in Argentina and contributed to rainforest conservation in the Peruvian Amazon jungle. **I care about the world's development.** 🔭<br>
   (2)Hiked the Inca Trail to Machu Picchu, covering 31.2 miles (50 km) and reaching an elevation of 13,795 feet (4.205 km).**I have good stamina.** ✨<br>
-  (3)Built a following of 20,000 fans on streaming platform, and created a community around my passions. **I am a people person.** 💬<br>
+  (3)Built a following of 25,000 fans on streaming platform, and created a community around my passions. **I am a people person.** 💬<br>

 - 📫 How to reach me: DM 📱 venniyu@gmail.com.